hidayatimrdiah/chatbot-sentiment/README.md

 ## Features
 - Preprocessing of text (removes mentions, URLs, punctuation).
 - Represented the preprocessed text using the Word2Vec technique.
-(Compared with Bag of Words technique)
+(Compared to Bag of Words technique)
 - Sentiment classification using Logistic Regression.
 (Compared to two other sentiment techniques : VADER and NaiveBayes)
 - Interactive chatbot UI powered by Gradio.
 - Confidence score displayed for predictions.